JAPANESE CHINESE

 Regular donation scheme flow

 In addition to extending the shelf-life of non-frozen foods, which we have been implementing thus far, in 2022 we began selling some frozen foods for commercial or institutional use with shelf-life extended by six months—extended from 12 months to 18 months—by checking the quality through storage testing.
-We are making steady progress on reducing food loss through the implementation of various measures.
-In FY2023, we plan to work to drastically reduce food loss caused by damage to exterior packaging.

 Other Initiatives